-Eligible employees of the District are provided with OPEB through the HCTF-a cost-sharing multipleemployer defined benefit OPEB plan administered by PERA.
+Eligible employees of the District are provided with OPEB through the Health Care Trust Fund (HCTF) -a cost-sharing multiple-employer defined benefit OPEB plan administered by PERA.
 The HCTF is established under Title 24, Article 51, Part 12 of the Colorado Revised Statutes (C.R.S.), as amended.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-Title 24.
-Article 51.
-Part 12 of the C.R.S., as amended, sets forth a framework that grants authority to the PERA Board to contract, self-insure, and authorize disbursements necessary in order to carry out the purposes of the PERACare program, including the administration of the premium subsidies.
+Title 24, Article 51, Part 12 of the C.R.S., as amended, sets forth a framework that grants authority to the PERA Board to contract, self-insure, and authorize disbursements necessary in order to carry out the purposes of the PERACare program, including the administration of the premium subsidies.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a available comprehensive annual financial report that can be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available annual comprehensive financial report that can be obtained at www.copera.org/investments/pera-financial-reports.